 - The majority of the site sits upon the designated residential site R13 Lesmurdie Fields.
-The site is bound to the east and north by agricultural land, and the west and south by existing housing development and Lesmurdie House. - There are several areas of trees close to Pitgaveny Road (ENV5 Lesmurdie) and between the site and Chandlers Rise (ENV6-North East Amenity Land) which also falls within the site boundary and will witness some tree felling to enable access provision. - The site is bisected by the adopted but unclassified U37E Pitgaveny Road. - The site is approximately 6.5 hectares, and occupies largely rough grassland, other than the areas where trees are present within the ENV designations. - In terms of topography, the area where the houses are proposed constitutes the highest most level area of the site.
+The site is bound to the east and north by agricultural land, and the west and south by existing housing development and Lesmurdie House. - There are several areas of trees close to Pitgaveny Road (ENV5 Lesmurdie) and between the site and Chandlers Rise (ENV6-North East Amenity Land) which also fall within the site boundary and will witness tree felling to enable access provision and drainage. - The site is bisected by the adopted but unclassified U37E Pitgaveny Road. - The site is approximately 6.5 hectares, and occupies largely rough grassland, other than the areas where trees are present within the ENV designations. - In terms of topography, the area where the houses are proposed constitutes the highest most level area of the site.
 Towards the north of the site, and east of the overhead powerlines which bisect the site, the land slopes downward to the north and east.
 The area of the site south of Pitgaveny Road is also relatively flat arable land at present and is generally shielded from view by the stand of existing woodland to the south which also lies within the site boundary. - The site occupies an area identified as possibly hosting archaeological assets, also lying to the west is the B-listed Lesmurdie House.
-It is partially obscured from the site by existing woodland. - The site is subject to limited risk of surface water flooding. - There is no international or national environmental designation upon the site.
+It is partially obscured from the site by existing woodland. - The site is subject to limited risk of surface water flooding. - There are no international or national environmental designation upon the site.

-HISTORY
+3. HISTORY

-18/00978/PAN - Proposal of Application Notice (PAN) for residential development consisting of 90no private and affordable dwellings including access landscape and drainage (SUDS) at Pitgaveny Road, Elgin.
+18/00978/PAN - Proposal of Application Notice (PAN) for residential development consisting of 90 no private and affordable dwellings including access landscape and drainage (SUDS) at Pitgaveny Road, Elgin.
+(The proposal now relates to 70 house units).